carlosabdoamaral/dass21/README.md

 ---

 ### Prometheus
 It is used in this project only for grafana access to the database

+---

+### Swagger
+The application swagger can be found in the url http://localhost:8080/swagger-ui/index.html#/